Skip to Main Content

 5 weeks = 27 hours per week

 The PDF provided serves as a resource for implementing legal rigor in education, specifically for non-traditional settings such as labs, clinical experiences, and internships.
-It advocates for educators to be flexible in their teaching approaches to suit different learning environments and highlights the necessity of fostering a supportive atmosphere for all students while ensuring compliance with legal standards.
+It encourages educators to be flexible in their teaching approaches to suit different learning environments and highlights the necessity of fostering a supportive atmosphere for all students while ensuring compliance with legal standards.

 The Excel document is a valuable tool for tracking course elements and estimating time spent throughout the course.
 It features individual weekly sheets for easy input of lecture topics, assignments, and activities, automatically calculating hours dedicated to each task.
 The totals page aggregates data and visualizes it with charts, helping educators manage time effectively and optimize course structure for better student engagement and learning outcomes.
 Overall, it supports refined course planning, making it essential for academic success.